The 25th Scottish 6 Days event returns to the Royal Deeside area, well known by orienteers for its vast forests and scenic views.

 Helpers

-Helpers will be allowed a free start time for the age class courses on days that they are helping. but please still choose a start times in your allocated blocks.
+Helpers will automatically be allowed a free start time for the age-class courses on days that they are helping.

 To ensure fair play in the age-class competition, we are introducing a variation on the rules this year.